Honey Training Center: History

 On 7 July 2005, Andy Roeser, then-executive vice president of the Clippers, and Steve Soboroff, the president of Playa Vista announced the sale of a two-acre (0.81 ha) plot where the Clippers would build what they called "a state of the art training facility."
 According to Soboroff, who was instrumental in the development of Crypto.com Arena and in convincing the Clippers to move there from the Los Angeles Memorial Sports Arena, Roeser had been discussing the siting of a team practice facility since 2000.
 Prior to the opening of the Clippers' team facility, the team conducted its practices and workouts at the Spectrum Club, a fitness center in nearby El Segundo, approximately 1 mi south of the Toyota Sports Center, the practice facility and team headquarters of the NHL's Los Angeles Kings.

 After Soboroff joined Playa Vista in 2001, they began scouting locations within the planned community until they settled on a location near the intersection of Centinela Avenue and Bluff Creek Road, just west of Sepulveda Boulevard, on the Culver City-Los Angeles city border.
 On 1 July 2005, the Clippers purchased the property for $4.9 million.

-Bentley Management Group was hired as the Clipper's project manager and oversaw the design by Rosetti and the construction by Turner.
+David Bentley of Bentley Management Group was hired as the Clipper's project manager and oversaw the design by Rosetti and the construction by Turner.
 Permitting was difficult due to the site being within an active archeological zone generally known as one of the first human settlements in the LA Basin approximately 8,000 years ago.
 Ground was broken for the facility on 6 April 2007.
 The Clippers Training Center officially opened on 25 September 2008, as the team conducted its annual Media Day event; it was also revealed on that same day that longtime team executive Elgin Baylor had left the organization after 22 years.
 In addition to serving as the team's facility, the Clippers have opened the facility to several non-Clipper players throughout the NBA (many of whom have off-season homes in greater Los Angeles) for off-season workouts, as well as in-season game-day practices for visiting NBA teams who play the Clippers and/or the Lakers.